CamiloCaceres/CamiloCaceres/README.md

 - Freelance development projects

 ## 🌱 Interests
 I'm always excited to work on new applications and explore emerging technologies.
-While I have a full-time non-developer job, I'm actively involved in creating automation and documentation/systems information tools for my company.

 ## 📫 Contact
 Feel free to reach out for collaborations or interesting projects:
 - Email: camiloac97@gmail.com